 Free internet in the metro

-Very closely among the match-houses
+Very crowded among the match-houses

-Sewerage all outside
+Sewerage is all outside

 Streets of Hong Kong - Hong Kong Island